takeshimiao/aws-cicd/README.md

 I am trying to leverage as most managed services on AWS as I can, so I picked S3, [CodePipline](https://aws.amazon.com/codepipeline/), CodeBuild and CloudFormation as a foundation for our hands-on.

 Frankly to say, there are variety of technology combinations doing CI/CD on every environment (In this case, is AWS), so my choices here may not be the most suitable for your needs, it simply plays as a quick start to bring you the overall concepts and a PoC to home.
 And I hope, it can help you an idea to tailor your own one.

+## What really concerning about for your CICD infra. ?
+According to my experiences, whatever technology stacks you are using for building your CICD infra., I think there will be three aspects you should need to consider about are...
+* What CI server you are using to support your workflow ?
+  * In this case is CodePipline + CodeBuild
+  * Others may consider to use Jenkins or others CI SaaS services

+* What tools you are using to support your CD (end-to-end from your running services to monitoring) ?
+  * In this case is CloudFormation
+  * Others may write a bunch of scripts to do their CD

+* How to pass your configuration parameters (Non-secret and secret) to your CD ?
+  * In this case are CodePipeline + SSM parameter store
+  * Others may use environment variables setting supported by CI server

 ## CI/CD with EC2 on AWS
 [Back to top](#content)